BothersMcBitey/tech504-terraform/terraform.md

 ## Terraform commands

-- plan (non-destructive)
+- `plan` (non-destructive)
-- apply (destructive), also runs plan
+- `apply` (destructive), also runs plan
-- destroy
+- `destroy`
-- format - prettier
+- `format` - prettier
-- init - setup folder
+- `init` - setup folder

 Terraform code saved in .tf files.
 If multiple tfs in folder, it runs all - order shouldn't matter

 Automatically locks you into the provider version you first use - can change manually

+# Configuration Drift

+Over time small (often manual) changes to different machines/parts of infrastructure can result in part of the system having very divergent configs.
+One advantage of IaC is that you can easily spot these changes and fix them/distribute them.

+- `terraform plan` checks the state of the cloud vs the terraform code, and so will report any drift.
+- When fixing drift, terraform says infrastructure is immutable, and so stuff is destroyed and rebuilt to make it in-line with the plan.
+  - Terraform can do in-place modifications if it thinks that'll be faster.
+Hypocrite.